edw-lee/my-portfolio-v2/md/experience/excel-force.md

 link: https://www.excelforce.com.my/
 ---

-Implement change requests for a stock trading system based on client requirements and provide technical support to troubleshoot issues faced by clients.
+Implemented change requests for a stock trading system based on client requirements and provide technical support to troubleshoot issues faced by clients.